roninoss/create-expo-stack/docs/src/content/docs/en/usage/software-mansion.md

 ## Optional Packages

-The interactive prompt preselects Gesture Handler, Reanimated, Screens, and Worklets.
-Gesture Handler and Screens are automatically included when you choose Expo Router or React Navigation, so those defaults only add packages when they are actually needed.
+The interactive prompt only shows packages that can be added to the generated app.
+Gesture Handler and Screens are automatically included when you choose Expo Router or React Navigation, so they are only shown for apps without a navigation template.

 You can also add Software Mansion packages with flags: